masci/dev/site/content/writing/turbo_charge_your_template_prompts_with_banks.md

 print(few_shot_prompt_template.text(data={"query": query, "examples": examples}))
 ```

 The output will look exactly the same, white spaces included.
-Note how Banks implements the Python mantra "explicit is better than implicit": by just looking at the template, you already have an idea of what the output will be, already before rendering the final prompt.
-Moreover, you are fully in control of the output, for example let's see how we can remove the blank lines in the final output.
-With Banks there's no need to touch the Python code, all the changes can be done in the prompt template directly.
+Note how Banks implements the Python mantra "explicit is
+better than implicit": by just looking at the template, you already have an idea of what the output will be, way
+before rendering the final prompt.
+Moreover, you are fully in control of the rendering process: for example, let's see
+how we can remove the blank lines in the final output.
+With Banks there's no need to touch the Python code, all the
+changes can be done directly in the prompt template.
 To test this out, let's change the `template` variable like this:

 ```py
 template = """The following are excerpts from conversations with an AI